Analysis of the blowout plasma wakefields produced by drive beams with elliptical symmetry

-The authors would like to thank N. Majernik for insightful discussions.
-This work was performed with the support of the US Department of Energy under Contract No. DE-SC0017648 and DE0SC0009914.
-This work used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. DOE Office of Science User Facility, operated under Contract No. DE-AC02-05CH11231.
+The authors would like to thank Nathan Majernik for insightful discussions.
+This work was performed with the support of the US Dept. of Energy under Contract No. DE-SC0017648 and DE0SC0009914.
+This work used resources of the National Energy Research Scientific Computing Center, a US DOE Office of Science User Facility, operated under Contract No. DE-AC02-05CH11231.